AnapatChaiwongse/KaowKhaiDaow/Project01/README.txt

 for ITCS424_Wireless and Mobile Computing
 -------------------------------------------------------------------------------------
-This folder represents our updated of the project 1 including the library directory:
+This folder represents our updated of project 1 including the library directory:

+18/04/2024
+FINAL UPDATE for last submission
+Adding all required page for our application including API and those important feature

 02/26/2024
 lib/